To determine ABO blood group and RhD type

 What does the test result mean?

-The results of blood typing will determine if a person is group A, B, AB, or O and if he or she is RhD negative or positive depending on what antigens are present on the person's RBC.
-The results will tell the clinician what blood or blood components will be safe for the person to receive.
+The results of blood typing will determine if a person is group A, B, AB, or O and if he or she is RhD negative or positive depending on what antigens are present on their RBCs.
+The results will inform the clinician on what blood or blood components will be safe for the person to receive through a blood transfusion.